How to Get Started On Crypto OTC Trading

 Bitcoin was coined the investment of the decade in late 2019.
 Its return on $100 was 9,150,088% beating Amazon at 3,156% and Apple at 2,345%.

 It appears Bitcoin is being more seriously considered as a speculative hedge to long term inflation, and general macro uncertainty.
-With the recent political turmoil the narrative of Bitcoin as a silent protest against the mainstream establishment has grown.
 Reputable commentary from traditional investors has increased since renowned hedge fund manager Paul Tudor Jones stated that 2% of his portfolio is currently in Bitcoin, declaring it a ‘great speculative investment.’
-Publicly traded company Microstrategy also invested $425 million in Bitcoin.
+Publicly traded company Microstrategy has also invested over $1 billion in Bitcoin.
+The car manufacturer Tesla recently disclosed they invested $1.5 billion in Bitcoin.

 Should I buy Bitcoin over gold?